Plamen Krachunov

-Plamen Krachunov (Пламен Николов Крачунов; born 11 January 1989) is a Bulgarian professional footballer who currently plays as a defender for Arda Kardzhali.
+Plamen Nikolov Krachunov (Пламен Николов Крачунов; born 11 January 1989) is a Bulgarian former professional footballer who played as a centre-back.

-Career
+Club career

 Maritsa Plovdiv

 Krachunov started playing football with Maritsa Plovdiv.
-He made his first-team debut on 18 August 2007, at 18 years, in a 0–3 away defeat to Kaliakra Kavarna and quickly became a regular starter of the team, as a centre back.
+He made his first-team debut on 18 August 2007, at 18 years, in a 3–0 away defeat to Kaliakra Kavarna and quickly became a regular starter of the team, as a centre back.
 His first goal came on 11 May 2008, in a 3–1 home win over Minyor Radnevo.
 During his first two seasons, he earned 50 appearances in the East B PFG, but Maritsa were relegated at the end of the 2008–09 season.
 After one season, playing for Maritsa in third league, he joined Lokomotiv Plovdiv.

 Lokomotiv Plovdiv

 After a short trial, on 6 July 2010, Krachunov signed a three-year contract with Lokomotiv.
 He made his A PFG debut in a 2–2 draw against Litex Lovech on 22 August, coming on as a substitute for Youness Bengelloun.
 Krachunov netted Lokomotiv's only goal in their Bulgarian Cup loss, a 2–1 defeat at Pirin Blagoevgrad on 6 April 2011.
 Four days later, he scored his first league goal for Lokomotiv, in a 1–1 draw against Montana.